denten-books/plain-text/1-chapter.md

 enacted simultaneously through the device.
 Where a book is a just a book, the simulated book fulfills other functions.
 As a universal Turing machine, the device has the potential to conjure multiple metaphors.
-This means simply that the the literary artifact is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of governance.
+This means simply that the literary artifact is also a phone, an alarm clock, a typewriter, a surveillance system, and otherwise an instrument of governance.
 Its potential to simulate other machines is unbounded.

 Finally, the very metaphysical nature of Turing machines implies the irreversible admixture of matter, content, and control.
 When reading a paper and cloth book, one can definitively isolate a) the physical properties of paper and cloth from b) the content of the book and from c) the legal and political elements governing the production of textuality.
 I write "separate" in the literal sense of recovering the blank paper, copying the content into another medium, and removing indications of governance like the North American ISBN numbers and notices of intellectual property.
 The Turing machine by definition ingests both symbolic representation and machine control codes through the same input stream.
 If you recall, Turing specifies "mental states" of machine's "awareness" that include "scanned symbols" and "instructions for operation."
 In Turing's minimally viable system, the machine sometimes reads and remembers numbers and at other times symbols that specify the movement of the scanning head, in actions like "erase the current cell" or "write out the last remembered digit."
-Control, in the Turing world and in our world too, can be reduced to symbolic control.
+Within the Turing world, which reduces all physical mechanisms to symbols, the symbol carries with it a message of symbolic control.

-Conversely, to encounter the universal Turing machine as a book, an instrument for symbolic exchange, means to recover the physical roots of computation.
+Conversely, to encounter the universal Turing machine as a book---an instrument for symbolic exchange---means to recover the physical roots of computation.
 When viewed in the context of book history, the universal Turing machine signifies a consummation of several broad, long-term trends that begin with the invention of writing itself.
 The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
 Moses broke the first set of tablets, but the word remained, for a time, immutable.
 The material history of literary computing begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001; @bryant_fluid_2002].

 ## 1.4 Rise of Simulated Text